kongkonbiswas/kongkonbiswas/README.md

 ## 🙋‍♂️ About Me

 I'm Kongkon Biswas from Bangladesh 🇧🇩 .
 I can do design and development.
-I'm passionate about Full Stack Web and I am interested in developing new things which excite me a lot.
-I love exploring new technologies being a practitioner and I like to stay on top of the latest trends :)
+I'm passionate about Full Stack Web and interested in developing new things, which greatly excites me.
+I love exploring new technologies being a practitioner, and I like to stay on top of the latest trends :)

 Skills:  React / ReactNative / Js / Typescript / HTML / CSS